dropino/EsameISS/README.md

 ------------ | -------------
 10/09/2020 | Elaborate Requirement Analysis for the whole Project.
 Elaborate Problem Analysis and develop Project of a Prototype of the Waiter behavior to control a [Virtual Robot](https://github.com/anatali/iss2020LabBo/tree/master/it.unibo.virtualRobot2020).
 17/09/2020 | Develop Prototype of a UI to control a Client, implement separation Waiterwalker-Walker, write extended functional tests.
+24/09/2020 | Complete Prototype of the UI to control a Client, add multi-clients support.